jvillcavillegas/web/content/en/authors/admin/_index.md

 I am a PhD candidate at the Epidemiology Department of [Erasmus MC](https://www.erasmusmc.nl/en/research/groups/causal-inference-group).
 My research is focused in applying causal inference methods in cohort studies, specifically to emulate target trials for long-term exposures related to dementia and to understand the role of competing events in this setting.

-I am very enthusiastic about epidemiology, open science, R programming, communities of practice, teaching and their intersection.
-This is why I co-organize [R-Ladies Rotterdam](https://twitter.com/rladiesrdam) and [Reprohack](https://reprohack.github.io/reprohack-hq/).
+I am very interested in the concept of open science and collective learning.
+For this reason I organize [R-Ladies Rotterdam](https://twitter.com/rladiesrdam) and [Reprohack](https://reprohack.github.io/reprohack-hq/).
 I am also an [RStudio Certified Instructor](https://education.rstudio.com/trainers/people/rojas-saunero+paloma/).

 I keep my heart close to home in La Paz, Bolivia.